 - 2 tablespoons lime juice

-In a saucepan, combine honey with your mango habanero mixture at medium heat.
-Stir occasionally to prevent sticking and simmer for 5-10 minutes or until your sauce reaches a preferred consistency.
+- In a saucepan, add the mixture over medium heat.
+Stir occasionally to prevent sticking and simmer for 10-12 minutes or until the sauce is thickened.